First, there is iOS by Apple which follows its simple and polished design. On the other side is the Android of Google. The king of open source.

 Let’s discover the underlying concepts that form the basis of iOS and Android application design, shedding light on significant features and methods for UI/UX optimization.

-• Material Mania: Bold colors, realistic motion, and touchable texture is how the character is built.
+Material Mania: Bold colors, realistic motion, and touchable texture are how the character is built.

 2. Navigation and Layout